benjholla/BrewLog/_posts/2015-6-15-mead-experiment-1B-yeast-strains.md

 ## Brew Notes
 I didn't remember to check the pH until after the yeast to each primary fermenter.
 The pH was a bit high, but I didn't feel confident that I could lower the pH consistently for each batch so instead I decided to leave it as it was.
 Refractometer read 22.5 Brix (1.094).
 Hydrometer reading was 1.100.
 Took the average of the two readings to get 1.097 for the OG.

 No signs of fermentation in the first 3 hours.
 Light bubbling (30-45 second intervals) in the airlock at about 10 hours.
-The bulk of the fermentation finished about 1 week later, with the Montrachet yeast finishing about 2 days sooner.
+The bulk of the heavy fermentation finished about 1 week later, with the Montrachet yeast finishing about 2 days sooner.
+Racked to seconday at 2 week mark.

 ## Tasting Notes
 TODO